george24601/notes/ops/network/dns.md

 --------
 A container for resource record sets, which include information about how you want to route traffic for a domain (such as example.com) and all of its subdomains..
 A hosted zone has the same name as the corresponding domain.

+Any limite on the # of connections a brower that can connect tot he host?

+Why DNS uses UDP? for de-alias speed, and less than 512 bytes.
+However, the replication between master and region replica is done by TCP

 SRV record
 ----------
 _service._proto.name.
 TTL class SRV priority weight port target.